blakejakopovic/TestDrive/README.md

 **!!
 Please be aware that this is an early release.
 Things may break.
 APIs may change.
 I may look silly.**

 ## How it works
-Mission Control uses the [TestDrive Arduino](#) library to help you send your sensor and related data to the dashboard, using an extension of the popular [Firmata Protocol](http://firmata.org/wiki/Main_Page).
+TestDrive uses the [TestDrive Arduino](#) library to help you send your sensor and related data to the dashboard, using an extension of the popular [Firmata Protocol](http://firmata.org/wiki/Main_Page).

 ## Data-flow
 **Arduino ~> Serial ~> Computer ~> WWW ~> Dashboard**